MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 **Q:** *What changes for CodePush?*

 **A:** As of now, the only big change is the use of the App Center CLI and the structure of the commands.
-No changes in your code will be neccesarry until the release of the new SDK, which currently has no ETA.
-The CodePush team would like to extend our graditude for your help in making CodePush what it is today.
+No changes in your code will be necessary until the release of the new SDK, which currently has no ETA.
+The CodePush team would like to extend our gratitude for your help in making CodePush what it is today.
 None of this would be possible without such an amazing community.

 **Q:** *Is using CodePush functionality still free?*